jasim-tech/Covid-19-outbreak-prediction/README.md

 # Covid-19
- This project is all about covid data analysis and outbreak prediction
+ This project is all about Covid-19 data analysis and outbreak prediction